modin-project/modin/docs/flow/modin/experimental/core/io/index.rst

 """"""""""""""""""""""""""""""""""

-The module is used mostly for storing experimental utils and dispatcher classes for reading files of different formats.
+The module is used mostly for storing experimental utils and dispatcher classes for reading/writing files of different formats.

 Submodules Description
 ''''''''''''''''''''''